pjaos/retirement_finances/README.md

 ```

+# Installing on Windows

+- To install onto a Linux PC ensure you have python 3.12 installed.
+Details of how to install python can be found [here](https://docs.python.org/3.12/using/windows.html).
+When the initial screen is displayed you mus select the 'Add Python to PATH' checkbox.

+- Double click on installers/windows/Retirement_Finances_4.4.exe (4.4 version may change) file and step through the installation.

+The installation may take several minutes to complete.
+When complete the Retirement_Finances launcher can be found from the Windows Start button.

 # Using the software

 ## Overview
 The software stores details of your savings and pension accounts.
 This information is only stored locally on your PC and all the files in which this information is stored are encrypted.

-The capabilities are listed below.
+A general overview of the Apps functionality is listed below.

 - Enter your savings details.
 - Enter your pension details.
 - Enter details of your spending as time progresses.
-- Make predictions of how long these will last you given details you enter.
+- Make predictions of how long these will last.
 - Check your expenditure as time progresses to see how you are doing against the above predictions.

 As stated previously the predictions are based on your guesses regarding future growth of pension
 funds, interest rates and spending.
-The first two of these are largely outside your control.
-Due
-to the wide variations in these, this tool allows you to see as early as possible how this
-is going sop that you can make changes if required.

 # Starting the software